 Rancho Siesta has cowboys aplenty, horses for them to ride, and all the requisite tack.
 But the cattle are missing, unless you count the dead bull being dragged out of the arena by a couple of donkeys in Gloria.
 Where’s the livestock?
+Or, as Clara Peller might have demanded, “Where’s the beef?!”

-Rounding out the roster of fearsome felines is the black panther that is menacing the Primitive Man, who is a dead ringer for Quaintance’s Arizona neighbor, Lex Barker, Hollywood’s Tarzan from 1949 to 1953.
+Rounding out the roster of fearsome felines is a black panther that is menacing the Primitive Man, who is a dead ringer for Quaintance’s Arizona neighbor, Lex Barker, Hollywood’s Tarzan from 1949 to 1953.

 As for domestic pussycats, here’s a quartet, all painted before Quaintance put men on his canvases.
 This was the era in which George was praised as “the originator of the ‘glamour nudes,’ who have all it takes to ‘knock ‘em dead’ from San Diego to Bangor, from Miami to Seattle.”